Many associate cholesterol fats with poor dietary soundness, but there are benefits to this waxy-substance that often go unmentioned.

 Can the whole-food plant-based diet reduce LDL cholesterol?

-While it is true that we do need some of both LDL and HDL, the saturated fats, trans fats and cholesterol found in meat, dairy and eggs have been associated with raising internal total cholesterol into dangerous zones.
+While we need LDL and HDL, the saturated fats, trans fats, and cholesterol levels found in meat, dairy and eggs represent a risk.

 According to PCRM (Physicians Committee for Responsible Medicine), "soluble fibre slows the absorption of cholesterol and reduces the amount of cholesterol the liver produces."